Examples for the standard conjecture of Hodge type: Introduction

 \subsection{Conventions}

-In this paper, we will follow the following conventions: \begin{enumerate} \item If $A$ is an abelian scheme over a noetherian base $S$, we will consider the finite dimensional $\bQ$-algebra:
+In this paper, we will follow the following conventions: \begin{enumerate} \item If $\mathcal A$ is an abelian scheme over a noetherian base $S$, we will consider the finite dimensional $\bQ$-algebra:

-\item If $q$ is the power of a prime number, a Weil $q$-number is an algebraic integer $\pi$ such that for all complex embeddings $\sigma: \bQ(\pi) \to \bC$ we have $|\sigma(\pi)| = q^{1/2}$.
-When we consider valuations on a number field $L$, with a given Weil $q$-number $\pi \in L$, a $p$-adic valuation $v$ will usually be normalized so that $v(q) = 1$. \item We will be using Chow motives, either over a base field $S = k$ or over a base $S = \mathcal O_K$ which is the ring of integers of a $p$-adic field $K$, see \cite[\S 5.1]{OS11} for generalities.
-We will denote by $\CHM(S)_{\bQ}$ the $\bQ$-linear category of Chow motives over $S$.
-If $X$ is smooth over $S$, $\mathfrak h(X)$ will be the Chow motive attached to $X$.
-If $M$ is a Chow submotive of an abelian scheme over $S$, and $\ell$ is a prime number invertible on $S$, we will denote by $\dim_{\bQ}(M)$ the $\Ql$-dimension of the $\ell$-adic realization of $M$, which is independant of $\ell$ by \cite[Corollary 3.5]{jan07}.
-If $L$ is a number field, and $M$ is in $\CHM(S)_{\bQ}$, we will denote $M_{L}$ or $M \otimes_{\bQ} L$ the motive of $\CHM(S)_{L}$ obtained from $M$ by extension of scalars. \end{enumerate}
+\item If $q$ is the power of a prime number $p$, a Weil $q$-number is an algebraic integer $\pi$ such that for all complex embeddings $\sigma: \bQ(\pi) \to \bC$ we have $|\sigma(\pi)| = q^{1/2}$.
+When we consider valuations on a number field $L$, with a given Weil $q$-number $\pi \in L$, a $p$-adic valuation $v$ will usually be normalized so that $v(q) = 1$. \item We will be using smooth Chow motives over a base $S=\Spec(B)$, where $B$ is either a field or the ring of integers $\mathcal O_K$ of a $p$-adic field $K$.
+We refer to \cite[\S 5.1]{OS11} for generalities about smooth Chow motives (in which they are called Chow motives).
+Let $F$ be a field of characteristic $0$, we will denote by $\CHM(S)_{F}$ the $F$-linear category of smooth Chow motives over $S$.
+If $X$ is smooth over $S$, $\mathfrak h(X)$ will be the smooth Chow motive attached to $X$.
+By a submotive of a motive $M$, we mean a direct summand of $M$.
+If $F'$ is an extension of $F$, and $M$ is in $\CHM(S)_{F}$, we will denote by $M_{F'}$ or $M \otimes_{F} F'$ the motive of $\CHM(S)_{F'}$ obtained from $M$ by extension of scalars.
+If $s: S' \to S$ is a morphism, we will denote by